 - If you're worried about calories, you could probably use fewer sausages than I do without changing the taste of the soup too much.
 You can drain some of the fat too if you wish.

 - I use a 5-pack of Johnsonville Mild Italian sausages in this recipe.
+Use hot Italian sausages or some red pepper flakes if you want a bit of spice.

 - You can use Russet or a different variety of potatoes if you prefer.